jacob-mennell/yahooFinanceStocks/README.md

 - dask.distributed
 - itertools

 The project provides valuable tools for extracting data from Yahoo Finance, analyzing a list of stocks, and visualizing their trends over time.
-Please ensure the required modules are installed before executing the scripts.
+Ensure the required modules are installed before executing the scripts.